 COST ESTIMATES.
 Any cost estimates provided by Alliance will be on a basis of experience and judgement, but since it has no control over market conditions or bidding procedures.
 Alliance cannot warrant that bids or ultimate construction costs will not vary from these cost estimates.
 Any and all opinions of cost provided are not intended for Client’s or others’ use in developing firm budgets or financial models, or making investment decisions.

 STANDARD OF CARE.
 Alliance will perform the Scope of Authorized Services referenced above and any subsequent additional services (“Services”) as an independent contractor, using that degree of skill and care ordinarily exercised under similar conditions by reputable members of the same profession practicing in the same or similar locality at the time of performance.
 NO OTHER WARRANTY, EXPRESS OR IMPLIED, IS MADE OR INTENDED, AND THE SAME ARE SPECIFICALLY DISCLAIMED, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
-Any claim that Client may bring against Alliance with respect to the Services to be performed by Alliance must be commenced within () year after the date on which Client first knew or should have known of the deficient Services upon which the claim is based.
+Any claim that Client may bring against Alliance with respect to the Services to be performed by Alliance must be commenced within two(2) years after the date on which Client first knew or should have known of the deficient Services upon which the claim is based.

 OWNERSHIP OF DELIVERABLES AND RELATED DOCUMENTS.
 All reports, drawings, plans, designs and other documents prepared by ALLIANCE pursuant to this Agreement, (collectively, “Deliverables”) including all intellectual property rights therein, remain the property of ALLIANCE.